 6(1)(f) says you can lawfully process if it is “necessary for the purposes of the legitimate interests pursued by the controller or a third party.”

+There are three sub-elements to this: (i) legitimacy; (ii) existence of an interest; and (iii) necessity.

+Legitimacy

-· “legitimacy” is not a high test -- WP29 said “an interest can be considered as legitimate as long as the controller can pursue this interest in a way that is in accordance with data protection and other laws.”
+It seems that “legitimacy” is not a high test -- WP29 said “an interest can be considered as legitimate as long as the controller can pursue this interest in a way that is in accordance with data protection and other laws.”

+Establishing "interest" in the processing

-· B&B notes that if ICANN and Contracted Parties are joint controllers, they must both establish a legitimate interest in the processing.“So far as CPs are concerned, it is likely that the relevant interest will be that of the third party, the requester.”
-ICANN may establish its interest in the security, stability and resilience of the domain name system as well the interest of the third party requester.
+B&B notes that if ICANN and Contracted Parties are joint controllers, they must both establish a legitimate interest in the processing.
+So far as Contracted Parties are concerned, it is likely that the relevant interest will be that of the third party, the requester.
+ICANN, in contrast, may be able to establish its interest in the security, stability and resilience of the domain name system as well the interest of the third party requester.

-Establishing interest in the processing

-· “Interest” is not the same as “purpose.”
+“Interest” is not the same as “purpose.”

-o “Purpose” is the specific reason why the data is processed
+“Purpose” is the specific reason why the data is processed

-o “Interest” is the broader stake that a controller may have in the processing, or the benefit the controller derives, or that society might derive from the processing.· … in the case of actions to prevent trademark infringement, there could be a private interest for the person whose trademark has been infringed and a wider public interest in preventing a risk of confusion by the public.
-This factor could usefully be noted in the documentation of the balancing test.
+“Interest” is the broader stake that a controller may have in the processing, or the benefit the controller derives, or that society might derive from the processing.
+(This also means that interests could be public or private; for example, in the case of actions to prevent trademark infringement, there could be a private interest for the person whose trademark has been infringed and a wider public interest in preventing a risk of confusion by the public.
+This factor could usefully be noted in the documentation of the balancing test.)

-· Interest must be “real and specific” vs. “vague and speculative.”
+Interest must be “real and specific”, not “vague and speculative.”

-· … in the case of actions to prevent trademark infringement, there could be a private interest for the person whose trademark has been infringed and a wider public interest in preventing a risk of confusion by the public.
-This factor could usefully be noted in the documentation of the balancing test.

 At p.25, WP217 provides a non-exhaustive list of contexts in which legitimate interests may arise, including:

-"exercise of the right to freedom of expression or information, including in the media and the Arts
+"Exercise of the right to freedom of expression or information, including in the media and the Arts"

-Enforcement of legal claims…
+Enforcement of legal claims

 Prevention of fraud, misuses of services,